Training Board Hold Systems

 Kilter Board

-Legendary sculptor Ian Powell brought his deep experience in hold shaping to the training board space with his introduction of the Kilter Board in 2019.
-Comfortable and varied shapes have made his board a good choice for entry-level and elite climbers alike, and the unique full-perimeter LED lights which encircle the holds make route sequences super easy to follow, on and off the wall.
-Kilter also introduced the first paired manufactured frame, produced in partnership with Lemur out of Canada, which offers a sleek look for the modern gym.
+Legendary sculptor Ian Powell brought his deep experience in hold shaping to the training board space with his and Jackie Hueftle’s introduction of the Kilter Board in 2018.
+Comfortable and varied shapes on an adjustable angle frame have made the Kilter Board a popular choice for entry-level and elite climbers alike.
+And the unique, full-perimeter LED lights which encircle the holds are designed to help make route sequences easier to follow, on and off the wall.
+Kilter also introduced the first paired manufactured frame: the freestanding, adjustable Lemur x Kilter frame, designed and engineered in partnership with Lemur Design out of Canada.

 ―Matt Waits, High Point Climbing and Fitness